mjopenglsdl/Small2D_SDL/README.md

 Small SDL 2D Game Engine (C++)
 ===========

-A skeleton of small C++ 2D framework with SDL library.
+A skeleton of  C++ 2D framework with SDL2 library.
-I started this project in 2011 and the origin purpose is to make a framework for fast graphic development in desktop environment.
+I started this project in 2011 and the origin purpose is to make a framework for fast game development in desktop environment.

 I recently moved it to **SDL2** with integration of **xCode**.